macalinao/hubmaster/README.md

 ## Usage

-To use this gem, you execute:

-    hub repos -modifier params
+The general form for executing commands is `hub repos --modifier [params]`.
+All parameters that include spaces must be encased in quotes.

+**BEWARE:** For the purposes of this document, when words are surrounded by brackets, the indicated value should be placed there **without brackets**.

+***

-To list all repositories under your account, the modifier is "list" and no parameters are necessary.
+To list all repositories under your account:

+    hub repos --list

+***

-To list all repositories under someone elses account, the modifier is "list" and the users name is the parameter.
+To list all repositories under someone elses account:

+    hub repos --list [username]

+***

-To create a new repository, the modifier is "create" and there are two parameters.
-The first is the name of the repository (place in quotes if multiword) and the next is the description (place in quotes if multiword).
-Additionally this command can be run with no parameters and you will be prompted for them later.
+To create a new repository:

+    hub repos --create [name] "[description]" *Additionaly this command can be run with no parameters and you will be prompted for them later.*

-To delete an existing repository, the modifier is "delete" and only one parameter is required.
-The parameter is the name of the repository you wish to delete.
-You can also omit the the parameter and you will be prompted for it later.
+***

+To delete an existing repository:

+    hub repos --delete [name]
+  *Andy you will be asked to confirm by typing the name of the repository specified.*

+***

+To edit an existing repository:

+    hub repos --edit [name] -option [option dependent variable]

+  *The edit command takes several parameters and can be kind of confusing.
+First you specify the name of the repository you would like to edit, followed by the part you would like to edit.
+  Currently all that can be edited is the the description, so the '-option' would look like '-description'.
+  Finally, you can either specify the change now or be prompted for it later.*

+**REMEMBER: IF ANY PARAMETERS INCLUDE SPACES, THEY MUST BE ENCASED IN QUOTES**